 Navigating Original Medicare, Medicare Supplement Insurance plans, or Medicare Advantage plans can be overwhelming.
-When you’re first learning about Medicare options, the internet is a great place to start.
+When you’re first learning about Medicare plan options, the internet is a great place to start.
 You may want to ask family members and friends who have Medicare if they like their Medicare plans.
 Additionally, there are community resources to help you understand your options.
-If you find that you would like personal guidance to choose what’s best for your needs, an insurance agent may be helpful.
+If you find that you would like personal guidance to choose what’s best for your needs, a licensed insurance agent may be helpful.

 What Is an Agent?

-There are two types of agents.
+There are two types of licensed sales agents.

-An independent agent can partner with and sell policies for different insurance companies.
+An independent state-licensed agent can partner with and sell policies for different insurance companies.
 The agent can choose the specific policies they want to sell from a multitude of providers.

 What Is a Broker?